erroronline1/caro/readme.md

 ## Integrated regulatory support
 * MPDG §83
     * medical device consultants are defined by the respective permission flag and listed as such within the register.
+* ISO 14971 Risk management for medical devices
+    * The application has a risk management module to consider, evaluate and handle risks.
+    * Items of appedix E are prepared for use by default.

 [Content](#content)